🍂 Giving Thanks! Get a free Amazon Fire when you sign up with Procare 🍂

 5. Education – List educational achievements, including schools you attended and any awards you received.

-6. Certifications – Call out any licenses or certifications you have that are relevant to your career as a child care worker.
+6. Certifications – Call out any licenses or childcare certifications you have that are relevant to your career as a child care worker.

 7. Cover Letter – Write a cover letter to introduce yourself, highlight the skills, experiences and qualifications that make your application unique, and thank the hiring manager for taking the time to review your resume.